 Dr. Dunnavant is an Academic Pathways Postdoctoral Fellow at Vanderbilt University’s Spatial Analysis Research Laboratory and will be joining UCLA’s Anthropology Department as an Assistant Professor in the fall of 2021.
 His current research in the US Virgin Islands investigates the relationship between ecology and enslavement in the former Danish West Indies.
 In addition to his archaeological research, Justin is co-founder and President of the Society of Black Archaeologists, an AAUS Scientific SCUBA Diver, and consults for the Smithsonian’s National Museum of African American History and Culture.

-Shayla Monroe is a doctoral candidate in Anthropology at University of California, Santa Barbara (UCSB).
-She specializes in faunal analysis, the social zooarchaeology of Sudan and Egypt, the archaeology of ethnicity the ancient Nile Valley, and African pastoralism.
+Shayla Monroe specializes in faunal analysis, the social zooarchaeology of Sudan and Egypt, the archaeology of ethnicity the ancient Nile Valley, and African pastoralism.
 Her dissertation analyzes the acquisition of cattle at the ancient Egyptian colonial fortress of Askut (c.
 2600 – 1550 BC) and its implications for culture contact and asymmetrical power relations between pastoralists and non-pastoralists.
-Monroe earned her M.A. in Anthropology from UCSB in 2014.
+Monroe earned her Ph.D. in Anthropology from University of California, Santa Barbara (UCSB).

 Sewasew Haileselassie Assefa